backube/volsync/docs/usage/index.rst

    as disaster recovery, mirroring to a test environment, or sending data to a remote site for processing.
 :doc:`Syncthing replication <syncthing/index>`
-	 Use Syncthing-based replication for multi-way (1:many), real-time data replication in scenarios where the data is spread-out and updated in real-time, such as a wiki application, or a private distributed file-store, safe from peering eyes.
+	 Use Syncthing-based replication for multi-way (many:many), live, eventually consistent data replication in scenarios where the data is spread-out and updated in real-time, such as a wiki application, or a private distributed file-store.

 Triggers
 ========